David-OConnor/stm32-hal/README.md

 is the `ClockCfg` trait, which we may move to a standalone crate later.
 This makes it easy to interchange them with other projects.

 Pre-release.
-Currently only supports F3, L4, and L5.
+Currently supports F3, L4, and L5, and H7.

 The `syntax_overview` example provides a demonstration of how to get started.